Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ```

 ### select(index:Int|String, ...args:Dynamic)
-Returns the number of selected from the arguements, the selection range is determined by the `index` parameter.
+Returns the number of selected from the arguments, the selection range is determined by the `index` parameter.

 - `index` - The index range for the arguments to be selected.
 If the argument is a negative number, it will return to the end of the argument list.
 You can also get the full range by using the hastag <kbd>#</kbd> character.
 - `args` - The argument(s) to be passed and selected; this parameter is infinite.
 Meaning you can add an infinite amount of arguments, each separated by a comma <kbd>,</kbd> character; Example: `23, 13, 66`.